What Is Pet Dander?

 - Stuffy nose or a runny nose.

 Now that is a problem.
 For as long as the exposure continues, the reaction continues.
-A prolonged allergy attack can lead to a secondary infection such as bronchitis, sinusitis, or otitis media (ear infection).
+A prolonged allergy attack caused by the pet dander can lead to a secondary infection such as bronchitis, sinusitis, or otitis media (ear infection).
 Allergies can also trigger asthma.

 How Pet Dander is Spread?